TinyCircuits/Thumby-Website/docs/FAQ.md

 **Where is the credits menu and whose names are on it?**

-To view the credits menu on the Thumby, turn Thumby on, scroll down once to the 'GAMES' menu and press the DPAD button right twice to scroll past the 'SETTINGS' menu to see the credits roll 4 names at a time.
+To view the credits menu on the Thumby, turn Thumby on, scroll down once to the 'GAMES' menu and press the d-pad button right twice to scroll past the 'SETTINGS' menu to see the credits roll 4 names at a time.

 Kickstarter backers that selected a Special Edition Thumby were able to submit one 16 character name (or something) on the credits list per Special Edition Thumby purchased.
 To view the full credits list, you can connect Thumby to the <a href="https://code.thumby.us/" target="_blank" alt="TinyCircuits Thumby Web Browser Code Editor page">**Thumby Code Editor**</a> and view the credits.txt file from the 'filesystem' directory.